General Motors Plans $2B Investment in Spring Hill, Tennessee, Assembly Plant

-GM Spring Hill Manufacturing began operations in 1990 and has since produced over 6 million vehicles and 4.5 million engines.
-Spring Hill Manufacturing is the largest GM facility in North America.
-The flexible vehicle assembly plant and Global Propulsion Systems plant sit on 2,100 acres with 900 of those acres dedicated to farming.
-An additional 100 acres are dedicated to a wildlife habit, inhibiting wetland and native grasses.
-GM Spring Hill Manufacturing’s wildlife area has received Gold recognition and certification from the Wildlife Habitat Council.
+GM’s Spring Hill manufacturing plant is the automaker’s largest facility in North America.
+The flexible vehicle assembly plant and Global Propulsion Systems plant are located on 2,100 acres with 700 of those acres dedicated to farming and an additional 100 acres dedicated to a wildlife habitat.

 According to state officials, the announcement adds to the more than $2.3 billion GM has invested in the Spring Hill manufacturing plant since 2010.
 The Spring Hill plant will be GM’s third electric vehicle manufacturing site, and the first outside of the state of Michigan.

 “These investments demonstrate how committed we are to an all-electric future, and how we are investing in our communities and our employees to achieve that future by working together.
 The partnership from the State of Tennessee and Maury County were key elements in making this investment possible and I am very excited to see Spring Hill Assembly play a leading role in our journey to transform the future of transportation,” Gerald Johnson, GM executive vice president of Global Manufacturing said.